AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Machine Learning Basics

 Given this basis set of low-level operations, a high-level request for model deployment is the most trivial to translate, mapping simply to a `propagate' call.
 Steps 13--15 for the LSE example in Fig.~\ref{Fig:ExampleLSE} demonstrate the relevant signals, while steps 16--21 depict deployed-model dataflow.
 The only implementational challenge is ensuring that the IDC can filter inflow data appropriately and, in the case of transformation plurality, identify the right ML model to feed with input data.
 All of this can be handled by the interface relaying signals from the parameter controller over to the IDC, specifically detailing the properties of the transformation set.

 Similarly, high-level desires to validate or test an ML model, usually differing by which subsets of available data are used in the process, map directly to the `validate' directive.
 The accuracy evaluator is responsible for this procedure, comparing transformed inputs with expected outputs.
 Both higher-level modes, i.e.~validation and testing, usually serve to inform the user about the quality of an ML model/algorithm, which is why Fig.~\ref{Fig:Component} depicts `testing-driven' evaluations being sent to the component interface for external dissemination.
-This contrasts with the case of `validate' calls being part of model development, wherein accuracy evaluations are `learning-driven' and sent directly to the parameter controller so as to advise the ML algorithm in tuning ML-model parameters.
-This is an important nuance; rolling validatory mechanisms into the learning process can result in dramatically different training runs, even with the same ML model/algorithm/evaluator~\cite{ga04}.
-Different ways of mixing the same underlying ML algorithm with learning-driven accuracy evaluation can potentially be encapsulated by an extra hyperparameter; see Section~\ref{Sec:CASH}.
+This contrasts with the case of `validate' calls being part of model training, wherein accuracy evaluations are `learning-driven' and sent directly to the parameter controller, so as to advise the ML algorithm in tuning ML-model parameters.
+It is important to stress here that, beyond a small set of direct formulaic procedures, such as the LSE, most ML algorithms do technically iterate through some form of accuracy evaluations.
+Thus, this `learning-driven' signal is more a depiction of whether the feedback is explicit and exposed, e.g.~error calculations during DNN training, or implicit and black-boxed, e.g.~optimisations done by standard quadratic-programming solvers.
+This is an important nuance, as ML algorithms that expose that feedback loop are more flexible to outside control, with potential to improve or degrade algorithmic performance.
+Certainly, it has been shown that rolling validatory mechanisms into the learning process can result in dramatically different training runs, even with the same ML model/algorithm/evaluator~\citep{ga04}.
+As for a mechanised perspective, different ways of driving the same underlying ML algorithm with learning-driven accuracy evaluation could be encapsulated by an extra hyperparameter; see Section~\ref{Sec:CASH}.